 Brand names of OTC medications can change and store brands are common, so be sure to read the labels to know what the active ingredients are in all products.

 Analgesics treat pain and fever.
 Use caution with different forms of these drugs, because some are more concentrated than others.
 Common analgesics for infants and children are acetaminophen and ibuprofen.
-DO NOT give aspirin to children younger than 19, because it can cause a rare but sometimes deadly condition called Reye syndrome.
+Do not give aspirin to children younger than 19, because it can cause a rare but sometimes deadly condition called Reye syndrome.

 Antihistamines treat runny noses, itchy eyes and sneezing caused by allergies (but not colds).
 Some can cause sleepiness.
 These are not recommended for children younger than 2.
 Use only with your health care provider's advice in young infants or children with asthma.
 Examples of antihistamines include dexbrompheniramine (often in combination with decongestants such as phenylephrine); chlorpheniramine; diphenhydramine; cetrizine; and loratadine.

 Medicines for diarrhea.
 These are usually not necessary.
 Instead, give your child plenty of fluids and let the disease run its course.
 Diarrhea, however, can be dangerous in newborns and infants.
 In small children, severe diarrhea lasting just a day or two can lead to dehydration.
 Because a child can die from dehydration within a few days, you should see a health care provider as soon as possible if an infant has diarrhea.
 Talk to your provider before giving these medicines to infants or children.
-One medicine for diarrhea, bismuth subsalicylate should NOT be given to a child younger than 19.
-Another medicine for diarrhea, loperamide, should NOT be given to a child younger than 2.
+One medicine for diarrhea, bismuth subsalicylate should not be given to a child younger than 19.
+Another medicine for diarrhea, loperamide, should not be given to a child younger than 2.

 Laxatives relieve constipation and work by several methods.
 Some add fiber or water to stool to make it more bulky and easier for intestines to eliminate it; some coat the surface of the stool to make it more slippery; some soften the stool so it passes more easily; and others cause the intestines to contract more forcefully.
-DO NOT give infants or children laxatives without talking to your child's health care provider.
+Do not give infants or children laxatives without talking to your child's health care provider.
 Examples of laxatives include glycerin suppositories; magnesium citrate; magnesium hydroxide; mineral oil; psyllium; senna; methylcellulose, castor oil, and sodium phosphate.